-All financial aid is applied to a student's tuition account only; it is not applied to pay for housing.
+All financial aid is applied to a student's account.
 Most organizations mail checks for private scholarships directly to the Bursar's Office.
 If a student receives a check directly, the student should deliver the check to the Bursar's Office with any documents that came with it.
-The student's name and campus ID number should appear on the check, which should note that it's for a scholarship.
+The student's name and campus ID number should appear on the check, which should note that it is for a scholarship.

 Scholarship awards from UW-Madison are submitted directly to the Bursar's Office.
-Loans and grants begin to be applied to tuition accounts the week before a term starts.
+Loans and grants begin to be applied to student accounts the week before a term starts.

-Tuition Account Refunds
+Student Account Refunds

-If there are remaining funds after tuition is paid, a refund is issued to the student, unless the remaining funds are from a Parent PLUS loan.
+If there are remaining funds after the student account is paid, a refund is issued to the student, unless the remaining funds are from a Parent PLUS loan.
 In that case, a check is mailed to the parent.

 eRefunds process daily for students enrolled for eRefund and deposit directly into the account that the student provides when enrolling.
 Paper checks process weekly and are mailed to the student's "Mailing" address listed in the MyUW account.
-Parent PLUS Loan refunds are mailed to the "Home" address listed in the MyUW account.
+All Parent PLUS loan refunds will be mailed via check, unless a parent have given prior authorization for their student to receive the refund.
+Refer to the Financial Aid office for more information on Parent PLUS loan refunds.